 - 215. Registrant denies the allegations in Paragraph 215.
-Registrant affirmatively states that it has priority and prior rights through use in commerce, analogous use, and tacking of the marks-ONEIDA, ONEIDA NATION, and ONEIDA INDIAN NATION names and marks. - 216.
+Registrant affirmatively states that it has priority and prior rights through use in commerce, analogous use, and tacking of in the marks-ONEIDA(S), ONEIDA NATION, and ONEIDA INDIAN NATION, and ONEIDA INDIAN(S) names and marks. - 216.
 The allegations in Paragraph 216 asserts legal arguments and conclusions to which no response is required.